m-n/dishes/README.md

 Some simple read macros.

 These are implemented as functions independent of the macro characters to which they might be bound.
+The library is called DISHES because a convenient way to serve this style of read macro is by using LAZY-SUSAN.

 Example
 -------